seanmpuckett/sai/docs/Keywords.md

 A literal value indicating an empty list/array.
 The equivalent of Javascript’s `[]`, **empty** creates an Array with no elements.

+### ENUM _modifier_

+	fields [identifier] enum, ( [identifier] enum, ... )

+When declaring a set of fields, specifies a value 1 higher than the value of the previous definition.
+If there is no previous definition, 1.

+	debug fields a enum, b enum, c 10, d enum
+	> { a: 1, b: 2, c:10, d: 11}

 ### ERROR _magic variable_

 	.. error